prasitstk/terraform-aws-devops/examples/ecs-fargate-schedule-ssm-cmd-on-ec2-instances/README.md

-# ECS Fargate Scheduled Tasks to start SSM Run Command to perform its job on EC2 instances on a Resource group
+# ECS Fargate Scheduled Tasks to start SSM Run Command to perform its job on EC2 instances within a Resource group

 &nbsp;